 Tango is still too young in this country.
 It takes maturity to overcome shallowness and understand true beauty.
 The more I dance with women of all ages, the more I appreciate mature women.
 Even in Argentina, I find that mature women are better dancers in general.
-Their youthful freshness is fading away, and they start to focus more on the substance rather than the surface of beauty.
+Their youthful freshness is fading away, and they start to focus more on the substance rather than the appearance.
 It is my hope that tango in this country, too, will overcome its shallowness and pay more attention to the substance, as our tango community becomes maturer.